moji2002/data-dynamo/README.md

 # fake-api-generatror
-npm run seed
-this command will create server data based on schema file in app folder

-npm run dev
-this command will run the server
+npm run seed - will create server data based on schema file in app folder npm run dev - will run the server